kamu-data/kamu-cli/docs/install.md

 java -jar `cygpath -w /home/me/kamu/bin/kamu.jar` $@
 ```

+Docker Toolbox runs Docker in a Virtual Machine.
+This means to mount a file from your host file system into a Docker container the file first needs to be mounted into VM, so make sure all paths that `kamu` will need are mapped in VirtualBox VM settings.

+> **Example:** If you run the tool under `cygwin` your home directory might be in `C:\cygwin64`.
+When `kamu` runs it will resolve the system temporary folder as `C:\cygwin64\tmp` and when it detects that Docker runs in a VM it will map it to `/c/cygwin64/tmp`.
+So in your VM settings you will need to add a mapping from `C:\cygwin64` to `/c/cygwin64`.

+Windows is fun...

 #### Known issues
 - Docker is quite slow under VirtualBox
 - Default `cmd` shell doesn't understand ANSI colors